Head-To-Head Comparison: Latch (NASDAQ:LTCH) and General Cannabis (OTCMKTS:CANN)

-Latch (NASDAQ:LTCH) and General Cannabis (OTCMKTS:CANN) are both small-cap auto/tires/trucks companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, risk, profitability, institutional ownership, earnings, analyst recommendations and valuation.
+General Cannabis (OTCMKTS:CANN) and Latch (NASDAQ:LTCH) are both small-cap business services companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, profitability, analyst recommendations, dividends, valuation, earnings and risk.

 Profitability

-This table compares Latch and General Cannabis’ net margins, return on equity and return on assets.
+This table compares General Cannabis and Latch’s net margins, return on equity and return on assets.

 |Net Margins